Connect with us

 Mark Kostich/iStock via Getty Images Plus

-Researchers are also adding positron emission tomography, or PET, scanners that information about the metabolic function of tumors.
-This advance makes it possible to increase the radiation dose specifically at the most active of tumors.
+Researchers are also adding positron emission tomography, or PET, scanners that provide information about the metabolic function of tumors.
+This advance makes it possible to increase the radiation dose specifically at the most active areas of tumors.

 Adaptive therapy